rustic-rs/rustic/doc/comparison-restic.md

-# Comarison rustic vs. restic
+# Comparison rustic vs. restic

 Improvements implemented in rustic:
  * Allows using cold storage (e.g. AWS Glacier) repos which are only read in the `restore` command + supports warm-up